Certified Professional in Age-Friendly Health Care (CPAFH) Review Course: Live Webinar

 In support of improving patient care, the Institute for Healthcare Improvement is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the health care team.

-CE credits for this offering will be updated shortly.
+Continuing education credits for this program are still being finalized and will be updated shortly.

 As a result of this program, attendees will be able to: